apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 :Full Name: The user's full, real name
 :Username:  The user's username
 :Email:     The user's email address
-:Tenant:    The user's Tenant
+:Tenant:    The user's :term:`Tenant`
-:Role:      The user's Role
+:Role:      The user's :term:`Role`

 User management includes the ability to (where applicable):

 - register a new user
 - create a new user
 - update an existing user
-- view delivery services visible to a user
+- view :term:`Delivery Service`\ s visible to a user

 Tenants
 -------
-A 'Tenant' essentially groups users with the Delivery Services about which they're allowed to know.
-Each entry in the table on this page has the following entries:
+Each entry in the table of :term:`Tenant`\ s on this page has the following entries:

-:Name:   The name of the Tenant
+:Name:   The name of the :term:`Tenant`
-:Active: If 'true' users of this Tenant group are allowed to login and have active Delivery Services
+:Active: If 'true' users of this :term:`Tenant` group are allowed to login and have active :term:`Delivery Service`\ s
-:Parent: The parent of this Tenant.
-The default is the 'root' Tenant, which has no users.
+:Parent: The parent of this :term:`Tenant`.
+The default is the 'root' :term:`Tenant`, which has no users.

-Tenant management includes the ability to (where applicable):
+:term:`Tenant` management includes the ability to (where applicable):

-- create a new tenant
+- create a new :term:`Tenant`
-- update an existing tenant
+- update an existing :term:`Tenant`
-- delete an existing tenant
+- delete an existing :term:`Tenant`
-- view users assigned to a tenant
+- view users assigned to a :term:`Tenant`
-- view delivery services assigned to a tenant
+- view :term:`Delivery Service`\ s assigned to a :term:`Tenant`

 Roles
 -----
-'Roles' grant a user permissions to do certain things.
-Each entry in the table on this page has the following fields:
+Each entry in the table of :term:`Role`\ s on this page has the following fields:

-:Name:            The name of the role
+:Name:            The name of the :term:`Role`
-:Privilege Level: The privilege level of this role.
+:Privilege Level: The privilege level of this :term:`Role`.
 This is a whole number that actually controls what a user is allowed to do.
 Higher numbers correspond to higher permission levels
-:Description:     A short description of the role and what it is allowed to do
+:Description:     A short description of the :term:`Role` and what it is allowed to do

 Role management includes the ability to (where applicable):

-- view all roles
+- view all :term:`Role`\ s
-- create new roles
+- create new :term:`Role`

-.. note:: Roles cannot be deleted through the Traffic Portal UI
+.. note:: :term:`Role`\ s cannot be deleted through the Traffic Portal UI

 Other
 =====